-140. The Principles of How to Approach Love and Marriage
+145. The Principles of How to Treat Love and Marriage

-4. Respect appropriate love and marriage.
-Multiple marriages go against the truth and against moral principles.
-Those who play at marriage are evil spirits and filthy demons.
+(4) Respect proper love and marriage.
+Multiple marriages are a violation of the truth and morality, and those to whom marriage is a game are evil spirits and filthy demons.

 Relevant Words of God:

-Today, the words I speak make demands of people based on their actual circumstances, and I work based on their needs and the things inside them.
-The practical God has come to earth to do practical work, to work according to people’s actual circumstances and needs; He is not unreasonable.
-And when God acts, He does not coerce people.
-For example, whether you get married should be according to your own actual situation; the truth has been clearly spoken to you, and I do not restrain you.
-Some families oppress people to the extent that they’re unable to believe in God unless they get married—so marriage, conversely, is to their advantage.
-For some people, marriage not only brings no benefits, but costs them what they originally had.
-This must depend on your actual circumstances and your own resolution.
-I do not come up with rules by which to make demands of you.
+The words I speak now make demands of people based on their real circumstances, and I work in accordance with their needs and the things inside them.
+The practical God has come to earth to do practical work, to work according to people’s real circumstances and needs.
+He is not unreasonable.
+When God acts, He does not coerce people.
+Whether or not you get married, for example, should be based on the reality of your circumstances; the truth has been clearly spoken to you, and I do not restrain you.
+Some people’s families oppress them so that they are unable to believe in God unless they get married.
+In this way, marriage, conversely, is helpful for them.
+For others, marriage brings no benefits, but costs them what they once had.
+Your own case must be determined by your actual circumstances and by your own resolve.
+I am not here to invent rules and regulations with which to make demands of you.

 Excerpted from “Practice (7)” in The Word Appears in the Flesh